latam-polmeth/Meeting2019/README.md

 The meeting will feature paper workshops, a poster session for graduate students, and keynote talks by prominent political methodologists.

 ## Apply
-Applications are now open to participate as an *author* or as a presenter of a *graduate student poster*.
-We encourage those interested in participating to submit their abstracts through our application form, available at the event's [Cambridge University Press website](https://www.cambridge.org/core/membership/spm/register). **The deadline for submission is June 3, 2019.
-We will inform all applicants of a decision by June 10, 2019.**
+Applications are now **closed**.

 ## Register

-Registration for this event is not yet open.
+Registration for this event is now open!
+You can register through the event's [Cambridge University Press website](https://www.cambridge.org/core/membership/spm/register).
+Cost of registration:
+- SPM members:
+    + Faculty/Professional: 15 USD
+    + Students: 10 USD
+- Non-SPM members
+    + Faculty/Professional: 50 USD
+    + Students: 20 USD

 ## Program